 - Improve the quality of life of elderly persons by increasing their freedom and safety.
-This is achieved by promptly detecting and controlling any decompensation episodes, so that their independent life at home can be extended and their hospitalisation or admission in nursing homes is avoided for longer periods.
+This is achieved by promptly detecting and controlling any decompensation episodes, so that their independent life at home can be extended and their hospitalisation or admission in nursing homes are avoided for longer periods.
 Besides improving the elderly person’s quality of life, this approach will also result in various cost reductions and in relieving some of the growing burden on acute care/healthcare systems.

 - Achieve all of the above goals by providing a solution that is commercially viable, acceptable by all users/stakeholders, reliable, long-term, flexible, scalable, and virtually maintenance-free in non-technical environments, thus suitable for real-world deployment.

-Expected results and impact:
+Expected results and impact

-Coordinator: Fundació Privada CETEMMSA (Spain)
+- Coordinator: Fundació Privada CETEMMSA (Spain)

-Duration: 36 Months
+- Duration: 36 Months

-Total budget: € 4.118.002
+- Total budget: € 4.118.002

-Public contribution: € 2.689.499
+- Public contribution: € 2.689.499